01 of 08

 05 of 08

 Westminster Cathedral is the largest Catholic church in England and Wales.
-It has a tower viewing gallery 210 feet (64 meters) above street level.Continue to 6 of 8 below.
+It has a tower viewing gallery 210 feet above street level.Continue to 6 of 8 below.

 06 of 08

 Kennington in south London is not the same place as Kensington in west London.
-It seems a bit obvious this one but having met lost tourists in Kennington looking for Kensington attractions it needs pointing out.Continue to 7 of 8 below.
+It seems a bit obvious this one, but tourists to the area might need help pointing that out.Continue to 7 of 8 below.

 07 of 08

 The City of London is not the same as London.
-The City of London is a London neighborhood that's roughly a 'square mile' in about the center of Greater London – a collection of boroughs and neighborhoods.
-Yes, The City of London is a small area inside London, the capital of England.
+The City of London is a London neighborhood that's roughly a square mile near the center of Greater London—a collection of boroughs and neighborhoods.
+Yes, the City of London is a small area inside London, the capital of England.

 08 of 08